CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Cross linking dependencies

 Let us say, the build system will jump on compiling the Network module where the Radio is being linked to.
-When the compiler comes to the point where the Radio needs to be linked it jumps to compile Radio module without finish the compilation of the Network.
-The Radio module now requires Network module in order to continue compiling, however, the Network module has not finished compiling yet, therefore, no swiftmodule and other files were yet created.
+When it comes to the point where the Radio needs to be linked it jumps to compile Radio module without finishing the compilation of the Network.
+The Radio module now requires Network module in order to continue compiling, however, the Network module has not finished compiling yet, therefore, no `swiftmodule` and other files were yet created.
 The compiler will continue compiling up until one file will be referencing some part(e.g a class in a file) of the other module and the other module will be referencing the caller.

 That's where the compiler will stop.